DFXLuna/StochasticAStar/README.md

  *  [AStarSimulator](../master/competition/noisy/AStarSimulator.java).Node.genChildren() is overriden to create  [AStarSimulator](../master/competition/noisy/AStarSimulator.java).mNodes when searching.

 ### [NoisyAgent](../master/competition/noisy/NoisyAgent.java)
-* If noise is enabled, it's applied to actions during [NoisyAgent](../master/competition/noisy/NoisyAgent.java).popAction().
+* If noise is enabled, it's applied to actions during [NoisyAgent.popAction()](../master/competition/noisy/NoisyAgent.java#L109-L120).
 * The three types of noise that this implements are cancellation, randomization and Markovian noise.
 * Cancellation ignores an action.
 * Randomization ignores an action and sets a new random action.
 * Markovian noise bases the chance to change an action on the previous state.
 This makes it easier to implement and test a Markov Chain model for estimating noise.
 * Strategy selection is implemented as a constant [NoisyAgent](../master/competition/noisy/NoisyAgent.java).STRAT.
  * If Reactive is chosen, the agent will replan after each frame with noise.
+See "A Note on Reactive Strategies".
  * If Proactive is chose, the agent will employ a [MarkovChain](../master/competition/noisy/MarkovChain.java) to estimate the probability of noise at each step.
+ * Both can be employed simultaneously

 ### [MarkovChain](../master/competition/noisy/MarkovChain.java)
 * This is just the most basic implementation of a Markov Chain.
 It implements state estimation and prediction.
 * Backup and restore can be used to simulate what would happen if a particular observation is found.
 This is more accurate than using predict.
 Since states are being simulated, the program takes advantage of this during [AStarSimulator](../master/competition/noisy/AStarSimulator.java).Node.genChildren()

+### Misc
+* A Verbosity switch (VERBOSE) is set in the [Verbose](../master/competition/noisy/Verbose.java) interface.
+Both [NoisyAgent](../master/competition/noisy/NoisyAgent.java) and [AStarSimulator](../master/competition/noisy/AStarSimulator.java) use this switch to determine whether or not to print diagnostic output to stdout.

+###  Note on Reactive Strategies.
+The reactive strategy is probably the best but also the most expensive as it requires a full replan whenever noise occurs.
+As noise approaches 100%, the reactive strategy will approach replanning on every frame.
+This means the chance of a desync increases drastically.

 ## To create your own agent
 * Get a copy of the [unmodified competition source](http://julian.togelius.com/mariocompetition2009/marioai.zip).